- Learn About Us

 26. What if I lose something at the race?

-There is a lost and found at the information tent near the finish line.
+Lost and Found will be located at the Bag Check tent.
 All items unclaimed will be returned to the Ed Crenshaw Student Foundation Center.
-If you have questions about items after the race, please contact us at firstname.lastname@example.org.
+If you have questions about items after the race, please contact us at email@example.com.
 We will donate all items left unclaimed a week after the race to a local shelter.

 27. Where can I cheer on my runner along the course?

-Suspension Bridge: The Half Marathoners will pass by this historic landmark that opened in 1869 to allow access across the great Brazos River.
+Washington Street Bridge: The Half Marathon runners will pass through beautiful downtown Waco and over the Brazos River on the Washington Street bridge.
 People wishing to cheer on their favorite runner can park at the Spice Village or Waco Hilton parking lot and walk over to the Suspension bridge on University Parks.

 Lover's Leap: At the top of Lover's Leap in Cameron Park will be the 8 mile turnabout for the Half runners.
 After accomplishing some of the great hills from Cameron park, the runners will be extremely appreciative to hear and see any spectator support.
 This is also the only accessible portion of the Cameron Park route for spectators due to the lane closures.
 Spectators may park in the lot or nearby down the road.
 This lot is accessible by Park Lake Dr.